 River Woodland Overlook - sidewalk with view of the Little Missouri River

-Beef Corral Prairie Dog Town - accessible sidewalk with prairie dog viewing
+Beef Corral Prairie Dog Town - sidewalk with prairie dog viewing

-Wind Canyon Trail Parking Area - sidewalk only, trail is not wheelchair accessible
+Wind Canyon Trail Parking Area - sidewalk only, trail is dirt and gravel surfaced with stairs

-Cannonball Concretion pullout - sidewalk and cannonball concretion viewing
+Cannonball Concretion pullout - sidewalk, exhibit, and cannonball concretion viewing

-Oxbow Overlook - paved trail along the rim of the badlands
+Oxbow Overlook - paved path along the rim of the badlands, exhibits

 The Access Pass is a free lifetime entrance pass to all federal areas charging an entrance fee.
 It also provides a 50% reduction of expanded amenity fees for activities such as camping.
 Passes are available to all U.S. citizens or permanent residents with disabilities.
 Passes can be obtained in person wherever interagency passes are sold (park entrance stations when open, or in visitor centers during seasonal entrance station closures.)